MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-surface-hub.md

 ### Assign a license to the account

-1. Log on as a tenant administrator, open the Office 365 Administrative Portal, and click on the Admin app.
+1. Log on as a tenant administrator, open the Office 365 admin center, and click on the Admin app.
 2. Click **Users and Groups**, and then click **Add users, reset passwords, and more**.
 3. Select the Teams for Surface Hub account, and then click or tap the pen icon, which means edit.
 4. Click the **Licenses** option.